 hints and expert advice to help you care for the queen of flowers.

-Summer is in full swing (in the Southern hemisphere), so get ready for deadheading your roses.
+Winter has arrived (in the Southern hemisphere), so get ready for pruning your roses.

-And for those "up top" in the US and Europe, the blooms are well past, it's nearly time for pruning.
+And for those "up top" in the US and Europe, the blooms are on the way, it's nearly time for deadheading.
 Where ever you are, there's

 always jobs that needs doing.